Tame Impala

-Tame Impala is the psychedelic music project of Australian multi-instrumentalist Kevin Parker.
+Tame Impala is the psychedelic music project of Australian singer and multi-instrumentalist Kevin Parker.
 In the recording studio, Parker writes, records, performs, and produces all of the project's music.
-As a touring act, Tame Impala consists of Parker (vocals, guitar, synthesizer), Dominic Simper (guitar, synthesiser), Jay Watson (synthesiser, vocals, guitar), Cam Avery (bass guitar, vocals, synthesizer), and Julien Barbagallo (drums, vocals).
+As a touring act, Tame Impala consists of Parker (vocals, guitar, synthesiser), Dominic Simper (guitar, synthesiser), Jay Watson (synthesiser, vocals, guitar), Cam Avery (bass guitar, vocals, synthesiser), Julien Barbagallo (drums, vocals), and James Ireland (guitar, synthesiser).
 The group has a close affiliation with fellow Australian psychedelic rock band Pond, sharing members and collaborators, including Nick Allbrook, formerly a live member of Tame Impala.
-Originally signed to Modular Recordings, Tame Impala is now signed to Interscope Records in the United States and Fiction Records in the UK.
+Originally signed to Modular Recordings, Tame Impala is now signed to Interscope Records in the United States and Fiction Records in the United Kingdom.

 Parker originally conceived the project in Perth in 2007.
 After a series of singles and EPs, Tame Impala's debut studio album, Innerspeaker, was released in 2010; it was certified gold in Australia and well received by critics.
 Parker's 2012 follow-up, Lonerism, was also acclaimed, reaching platinum status in Australia and receiving a Grammy Award nomination for Best Alternative Music Album.
 Tame Impala's third album, Currents, was released in July 2015, and like its predecessor, it won ARIA Awards for Best Rock Album and Album of the Year.
 Parker won the APRA Award for Song of the Year 2016 for Currents' first track, "Let It Happen".
-The fourth studio album, The Slow Rush, was released on 14 February 2020.
-At the 2020 ARIA Music Awards, Tame Impala won five trophies.
+The fourth studio album, The Slow Rush, was released on 14 February 2020 to further praise from music critics.
+At the 2020 ARIA Music Awards, Tame Impala won five awards.
+The project's fifth album, Deadbeat, was released in 2025.

 History

 2007–2008: Early career

-The origins of the act can be found in the Perth music scene.
-Parker played in a number of bands, one being the Dee Dee Dums, a rock duo that consisted of Parker (guitar) and Luke Epstein (drums).
-Tame Impala emerged in 2007 as a Kevin Parker home-recording project in this period and he posted a number of tracks on Myspace.
-This brought interest from a number of labels and eventually, he signed a worldwide deal with the independent Modular Recordings in July 2008.
-To transfer these recordings to a live-stage, Parker enlisted the help of Dominic Simper (bass) and Jay Watson (drums) and began playing at some local gigs.
+The origins of Tame Impala can be found in the Perth music scene.
+Musician Kevin Parker played in a number of bands, one being the Dee Dee Dums, a rock duo that consisted of Parker (guitar) and Luke Epstein (drums).
+Tame Impala emerged in 2007 as a home-recording project created by Parker, who posted a number of tracks on Myspace.
+This generated interest from a number of labels, and eventually he signed a worldwide deal with the independent Modular Recordings in July 2008.
+To transfer these recordings to a live setting, Parker enlisted the help of Dominic Simper (bass) and Jay Watson (drums), and they began playing at local gigs.
+Kevin Parker came up with the name of the band as a reflection of the music's theme.
+He felt the name encapsulated a balance between untamed creativity and refined artistry.